timothy/classes/README.md

 # classes
 This is a simple C++ class syntax example - made by Timothy

-I wanted to refresh my C++ snytax and skills...
-I did this to go over some basic C++ class syntax as a refresh.
+I created this primarily as a fun way to refresh my C++ code writing skills and learn some of the new C++14 features.

 ========================================================================
     Lessons Learned